“Creating competent pharmacy professionals to positively impact healthcare of the society”

 Graduates of Programme will:

-d) Serve society on health care issues with professional ethics.
+d) Serve the societal needs of health care with professional ethics and commitment.

 Programme Outcomes (PO’s)